We are frequently asked, ‘How much compensation do you get for rape?’

 Compensation can also be claimed for lost earnings going forward.
 Where a victim is unable to return to work after an attack the loss of income claim can be substantial.

-Your other loss
+Your other losses

 When we look at, ‘How much compensation do you get for rape?’ we need to make sure that your compensation package includes all your out of pocket expenses.
 This can include traveling expenses and the cost of medication.
 We can also include a claim for the value of any care you have received from friends and family.